-If you or a loved one were injured in a truck collision or wreck, you will benefit from the counsel of a Michigan truck accident lawyer.
+If you were injured in a trucking accident, you need the immediate help of an experienced Michigan truck accident lawyer.

 Our skilled and compassionate attorneys will gather evidence surrounding your accident and work tirelessly to build your claim for compensation.